Army of the Coasts of La Rochelle: Creation and evolution

 The Army of the Coasts of La Rochelle traced it existence to the Army of the Interior which became the Army of the Reserve on 1 March 1793 with Jean-François de Berruyer as commander.
 The army's area of operations included the 17th, 18th, 19th, 21st and 22nd Military Divisions.
 On 25 March the Army of the Reserve was charged with putting down the rebellion on the south bank of the Loire River.
 It was split into two corps, one under Berruyer guarded Nantes while the other under Louis Charles Antoine de Beaufranchet d'Ayat covered the Vendée.
 Two representatives on mission served with each corps, making them virtually independent of each other.
 During this period the right wing was also called the Army of Leigonyer, Angers, Chinon, Saumur or Tours while the left wing was at various times referred to as the Army of d'Ayat, Fontenay, Niort or Vendée.
 On 8 April Armand Louis de Gontaut, Duke of Biron was directed to take command of the region from the south bank of the Loire to the mouth of the Garonne River while a different body was responsible for the north bank of the Loire.
 On 25 April there was another directive which was quickly superseded.

 The Army of the Coasts of La Rochelle was created by a 30 April 1793 decree of the Executive Council of the National Convention.
 From 1–27 May, François Leigonyer was the army's interim commander in addition to directing the right wing.
 In May, d'Ayat served as the left wing commander.
 The army was responsible for the defence of the coasts and areas between the Gironde estuary and the mouth of the Loire, including the north bank of the river upstream as far as Ingrandes.
 This area encompassed the former provinces of Poitou and Saintonge.
 Biron was commander-in-chief from 28 May until 16 July.
-Jacques-Marie Pilotte La Barolière led the right wing while Alexis Chalbos led the left wing from 17–30 July.
+Jacques-Marie Pilotte La Barolière led the right wing while Alexis Chalbos led the left wing from 17 to 30 July.
 Jean Antoine Rossignol assumed command on 31 July and relinquished leadership on 5 October, except for the period 25–30 August when Antoine Joseph Santerre was temporarily in charge.
 By a decree of 2 October 1793, the Army of the Coasts of La Rochelle was merged with the Army of Mainz and part of the Army of the Coasts of Brest, becoming the Army of the West.
 The decree was carried out on 6 October.